harryxp/Agrippa/README.md

-Agrippa is a browser-based interactive productivity tool.
+Agrippa is a keyboard-driven web application that helps the user perform various tasks.

 It is named after [Marcus Vipsanius Agrippa](https://en.wikipedia.org/wiki/Marcus_Vipsanius_Agrippa), right-hand